 - making and adopting of recovery plans and threat abatement plans

 - other matters relating to the conservation of threatened native flora and fauna at the Minister’s request.

-Any person may nominate a native species, ecological community or threatening process for consideration for assessment by the Committee for listing, transfer between categories within the list or delisting.
+Any person may nominate a native species, ecological community or threatening process for consideration for assessment by the committee for listing, transfer between categories within the list or delisting.
 More information on how to make a nomination and the assessment process is available at nominations.

-The Committee’s advice on listed threatened species, ecological communities and key threatening processes is available on the Species Profile and Threats (SPRAT) database.
+The committee’s advice on listed threatened species, ecological communities and key threatening processes is available on the Species Profile and Threats (SPRAT) database.
 The Committee’s advice is also available for species and ecological communities assessed and determined as ineligible for listing, disallowed and removed from the list.
 Information is available on nominations not prioritised for assessment and nominations determined to be data deficient.
 Copies of reports for ecological community workshops and other publications can be found on the publications page.

-Members of the Threatened Species Scientific Committee
+Threatened Species Scientific Committee members

 Advice on specific issues